Differential Geometry of Contextuality: Generalized Contextuality and Generalized Probability Theories

 At this level of generality, outcome-determinism\footnote{Outcome-determinism is defined in the valuation: the outcomes defined on the contexts where the distribution is defined can be explained in a deterministic way.
-It is equivalent to restricting our interest to ideal measurements, which one can easily criticize when thinking in empirical applications \cite{Spekkens2014}.} is not required, unless one wants to use factorizability as a condition for non-contextuality, as in the sheaf approach \cite{Wester_2018}\footnote{Outcome-determinism implies that $\xi::\mathcal{E}\times\Lambda\to\{0,1\}$, thus codifying the determinism of this valuation.}.
-Once the outcomes are fundamental in this framework, and deal with the non-classicality of all the steps in a process, it is natural that this is the strongest framework to construct new generalized models.
-But it is still limited by non-disturbance.
+It is equivalent to restricting our interest to ideal measurements, which one can easily criticize when thinking in empirical applications \cite{Spekkens2014}.} is not required, unless one wants to use factorizability as a condition for noncontextuality, as in the Sheaf Approach \cite{Wester_2018}\footnote{Outcome-determinism implies that $\xi:\mathcal{E}\times\Lambda\to\{0,1\}$, thus codifying the determinism of this valuation.}.
+Once the outcomes are fundamental in this framework, represented in the events, and deal with the non-classicality of all the steps in a physical process, it is natural that this is the strongest framework to construct new generalized models up to the limitation by no-disturbance.